Logo Voyage

 Eat

-Outside of downtown there are small shops selling everything from produce to beer and liquor.
-Ask at the hotel desk for the nearest one.
+Outside of downtown, you’ll find small neighbourhood shops selling everything from fresh produce to beer and liquor.
+Ask at your hotel’s front desk for the nearest one.

-Tap water in San Andres is not suited for consumption.
-It comes from wells and/or desalinization stations.
+Tap water in San Andrés is not safe for drinking.
+It comes from wells and desalination plants.

 Drink